 IP media gateways convert phone calls between legacy circuit-switched technologies and modern packet-switched technologies (aka VoIP).
-You can use gateways to connect legacy phone lines with your Asterisk system, or to connect legacy phone systems with VoIP services and features.
+You can use gateways to connect legacy phone lines with your Asterisk system or to connect legacy phone systems with VoIP services and features.

 Gateways are solid state devices without failure-prone moving parts.
-They are frequently used in cases where the Asterisk server does not have card slots, when Asterisk is run in a virtualized environment or when PSTN circuits needs to connect with multiple Asterisk systems.
+They are frequently used in cases where the Asterisk server does not have card slots, when Asterisk is run in a virtualized environment or when PSTN circuits need to connect with multiple Asterisk systems.
 Still have questions?
 Learn more here!